OfficeDev/office-js-docs-pr/docs/includes/use-legacy-edge-or-ie.md

 1. If your project was *not* created with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md) tool, you need to install the office-addin-dev-settings tool.
 Run the following command in a command prompt.

    > [!NOTE]
    > This `webview` switch of this tool that you use (see the next step) is supported only in the Beta subscription channel of Microsoft 365.
-Join the [Office Insider program](https://insider.office.com/join/windows) and select the **Beta Channel** option to access Office beta builds.See also [About Office: What version of Office am I using?](https://support.microsoft.com/office/932788b8-a3ce-44bf-bb09-e334518b8b19).
+Join the [Office Insider program](https://insider.office.com/join/windows) and select the **Beta Channel** option to access Office beta builds.
+See also [About Office: What version of Office am I using?](https://support.microsoft.com/office/932788b8-a3ce-44bf-bb09-e334518b8b19).

     ```command&nbsp;line
     npm install office-addin-dev-settings --save-dev